IC 5146 - The Cocoon Nebula

 Discovered in: 1894

-Do not center this target in your camera unless you are using a large instrument, because capturing its dark tail makes the overall image more impressive than a close-up.
+We imaged this object several times, and will show you our favorite attempts below with tips and information.
+Do not center this target in your camera unless you are using a long focal length instrument and are planning to do a close-up shot, because capturing its dark tail makes the overall image more impressive than just the cocoon.

 Imaging the Cocoon Nebula with a cooled OSC Camera